ted-tanner/entries-backend/Readme.md

 ### Minimum Viable Product

+* Add webauthn-rs
 * Clear throttling table weekly (just to make sure it doesn't get too long)
 * Delete `user_deletion_request_budget_keys` regularly
 * Delete expired budget invitations regularly
 * Delete expired budget accept keys regularly
+* Clear expired OTPs out of `user_otps` table frequently (to avoid storing login data)
 * Make sure unverified `users` table records get removed in a timely manner (every hour).
 This may require temporarily storing a user_created timestamp.
 * Make sure undeleted `user_deletion_requests` and `user_deletion_request_budget_keys` table records get removed in a timely manner (every hour).
 * Rename app to "Entries"
 * Provide hashing parameters to client along with salt.
   - Default argon2 params to tell the client: m=256mb, p=2, t=18
-* TOTP Should *not* allow upcoming codes or codes that just expired to be used.
-There must be a better solution.
-* Different TOTP key per user for additional security (rotate with every sign in) stored as bytes in the DB
 * Never tell the client to hash with fewer than a certain number of iterations of argon2.
 * Endpoints for generating new recovery keys
 * Change password via a token ("reset password"/"forgot password" in addition to the existing "change password")
-* Throttle the "forgot password" endpoint.
+* Throttle the "forgot password" endpoint (1 time every 5 minutes).
 Create a record and make sure that emails can only be sent once every 30 minutes.
   - Schedule a job that clears out old records of forgot password endpoint hits
 * Create user endpoint should have an `acknowledge_agreement` field.
 If the field is false, the endpoint returns a 400 error
-* Get email delivery set up (MailJet?)
+* Get email delivery set up (Amazon SES?)
   - OTP for sign in
   - OTP for change password
   - Forgot Password